-List CDBG Activities/Services Priority Ranking from above categories Comments & Recommendations for Improvements
+List CDBG Activities/Services Priority Comments & Recommendations for

+Ranking from above categories Improvements

-1. L
+1. 1.

 2. 2.

 3. 3.

 4. 4.

 5. 5.

 Additional Comments for Community Development Needs in your neighborhood:

 Housing Needs: The City's 2022-2026 Consolidated Plan (CP) identifies Homeownership, Affordable Housing, and Owner-Occupied Rehabilitation as housing priority needs in the community.
 In the table below, rank (1=highest) the top five (5) housing priority needs in your community and provide recommendations to improve housing in New Orleans.